EURO GOVT-Political tensions prompt profit-taking in Italy

 Analysts expect the ECB will also reiterate that an aid request is a pre-requisite for the bank to buy the bonds of indebted euro zone states.

-“The ECB will keep the door open for maybe another refi rate cut early next year,” said Patrick Jacq, European rate strategist at BNP Paribas.
+“The ECB will keep the door open for maybe another refi rate cut early next year,” Patrick Jacq, European rate strategist at BNP Paribas said.

-“I think there will be no change from the latest press conference in early November.”
+“I think there will be no change from the latest press conference in early November.
+That’s probably why the market is relatively stable today ahead of the meeting.”

 On Nov.
 8, ECB President Mario Draghi said the euro zone economy showed little sign of recovering before year-end, leaving open the possibility of an interest rate cut in the months ahead.